ISDuBA/ISDuBA/docs/forwarder.md

 The forwarding subsystem consists of three parts.
 The central component is the **Manager**.
-It reacts to direct upload request from the API to none automatic forwarders.
+It reacts to direct upload request from the API and triggers the none automatic forwarders.
 It also gets signaled by the **Poller** if new documents are integrated into the database.
 The poller checks for new documents at the rate configured by `update_interval`.
-The manager filters the list of new documents given by the poller by publisher and strategy configured for the automatic targets and writes upload request in a database queue for each **Forwarder**.
-These forwarders poll from their respective upload request and try to forward the documents to the configured target URLs.
-The result of these upload attempts are stored back in the queue.
-If the where successfull the document is never forwarded again by this forwarder.
+The manager filters the list of new documents given by the poller by publisher and strategy configured for the automatic targets and writes upload requests in a database queue for each **Forwarder**.
+These forwarders poll from their respective upload requests and try to forward the documents to the configured target URLs.
+The results of these upload attempts are stored back in the queue.
+If they were successfull the document is never forwarded again by this forwarder.
 Same holds in the case of explicit rejection by the endpoint.
 If there is e.g. a network error the not uploaded documents